openlegend/core-rules/core/SRD.md

 -   **Power Level 5** - You can target creatures of human intelligence or better with Lesser Domination.
 You can target creatures of subhuman intelligence (animals, some elementals, etc.) with Greater Domination.

--   **Power Level 9** - You can target creatures of human intelligence or greater with Greater Domination
+-   **Power Level 9** - You can target creatures of human intelligence or greater with Greater Domination.

 **Special:** While most banes last until the target actively attempts to resist it, this bane prevents the target from being aware of their affliction and